 They all support fast charging too, so with the right adaptor you can get around 50% worth of battery charged up in just 30 minutes.
 The catch?
 The fast charging adaptor is not included, so you’ll have to fork out a little extra for this particular luxury.

-You can also enjoy the convenience of wireless charging, but again you’ll need to splash out on a seperate charging pad.
+You can also enjoy the convenience of wireless charging, but again you’ll need to splash out on a separate charging pad.

 Value and verdict